 - What other types of metals could you experiment with as electrodes?

 - How do you think changing the environment would cause a change to your observations about the potato battery?

 If your science fair allows inquiry projects (or demonstrations), then try to answer “why” or “how” questions as part of your project.
 In your own words, describe the scientific concepts that you learned about and some of the things you observed or discovered.
 The purpose of an inquiry is to demonstrate what you learned, observed and discovered.
 Demonstrations are not the same as experiments but can involve you having fun collecting data.

-When you do an experiment, you choose one thing to change and try to understand what change results.
+When you do an experiment, you choose one thing to change and try to understand the results of that change.
 This is called Cause and Effect.
 If your science fair only allows experimental projects that follow “The” Scientific Method, then follow these steps:

 - After learning the science behind the potato battery, decide on just one thing that you will change during your experiment and what you will measure.
 For example, maybe you make a lemon battery instead of a potato battery.

 - Write a detailed experimental question that makes it clear what you will change.